fedbiomed/fedbiomed/docs/user-guide/deployment/matrix.md

 Fed-BioMed network communications basic principle is that all communications between components are outbound from one `node` to the `researcher`.
 There is no inbound communications to a `node`.

-Nevertheless, future releases introduced some optional direct communications between the components for using the secure aggregation feature (eg. `node`/`researcher` to `node`/`researcher` communication for cryptographic material negotiation).
-The communications for crypto material are closed after the negotiation is completed.
+The exception to this principle are optional direct communications between the components for using the secure aggregation feature (eg. `node`/`researcher` to `node`/`researcher` communication for cryptographic material negotiation).
+The communications for crypto material are closed after the negotiation is completed and handle only secagg key negotiation requests.

 Fed-BioMed provides some optional GUI for the `node` (node configuration GUI) and the `researcher` (Jupyter notebook and Tensorboard).
-Currently, Fed-BioMed does not include secure communications to these GUI components.
+By default, these GUI components are not secured (no HTTPS and/or no trusted certificate).
 So they are configured by default to accept only communications from the same machine (*localhost*).

 ## Software installation